jayesh9747/Adobe-Genslove/readme.md

 ## Acknowledgements

 This project uses the RDP algorithm, B-spline smoothing from `scipy.interpolate`, and symmetry analysis techniques from various libraries.
 Special thanks to the authors and contributors of these libraries and methods.

----

-Feel free to modify the content according to the specific details of your project or additional requirements.